What causes fear of flying?

 PTSD-like symptoms may appear even if the original trauma had nothing to do with flying.

 Why?
 Because the brain can’t distinguish between contexts when it’s in fear mode.
-That’s why trauma-informed therapy is essential for many individuals battling this fear.
+That’s why trauma-informed therapy can be hugely beneficial to those who need it.

 The aim of Fly Above Fear isn’t to remove the fear of flying.
-It’s about finding ways that you can get the confidence to get on the plane.
-It’s about experiencing it, not enjoying it – and that’s fine.
+It’s about finding ways to help you develop the confidence to get on the plane.
+It’s about experiencing flight (the good and the bad).

 Several evidence-based methods for fear of flying have been developed.
-These are the interventions with the strongest evidence behind them.
+These are the interventions with the strongest evidence behind them, including CBT, exposure therapy, and virtual reality therapy.

 Cognitive behavioural therapy (CBT)